 The Company has implemented policies and procedures on related party transactions covering the definitions of relatedness, limits applied, terms of transactions, and the authorities and procedures for approving, monitoring and, where necessary, writing off such transactions.
 All related party transactions are conducted on normal commercial terms and in the ordinary course of business and such transactions are carried out on an arm's length basis.
 Directors with conflicts of interest are excluded from the approval process of granting and managing related party transactions.
-Material related party transactions and the write-off of material related party transactions are reported to the Audit Committee for review and to the Board for approval.
-Details of the Company's related party transactions during FY2022 are set out in the financial statements.
+Material related party transactions are reported to the Audit Committee for review and to the Board for approval.
+Details of the Company's related party transactions during FY2023 are set out in the financial statements.